IBM/flask-microservice/README.md

 * Install [Python](https://www.python.org/downloads/)

 Running flask applications has been simplified with a `manage.py` file to avoid dealing with configuring environment variables to run your app.
-From your project root, run your application
+From your project root, run your application:
 ```bash
 python manage.py <subcommand> [ipaddress]
 ```